 message property

-A stackFrame object MAY contain a property named message whose value is a string containing a message relevant to this stack frame.
+A stackFrame object MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) relevant to the stack frame.

 uri property

 A stackFrame object MAY contain a property named uri whose value is a string containing a valid URI (§3.2) of the source code file to which this stack frame refers.